szilard/benchm-dplyr-dt/README.md

 | Join            |    >100     |    4-15     |    4-6     |   1.5-2.5    |    cannot  |       1     |

-#### Obvious findings:
+##### Obvious findings:

-1. Having a key (which for data.table it means having the data pre-sorted in place) helps with sorting, aggregation and joins.
+- Having a key (which for data.table it means having the data pre-sorted in place) helps with sorting, aggregation and joins.

-#### Surprize (for me):
+##### Surprize (for me):

-1. dplyr with data.table backend almost as fast as data.table -
+- dplyr with data.table backend almost as fast as data.table -
 so, it looks like you can have both: dplyr API (my personal preference) and speed

-2. Defining a new column in data.table (or dplyr with the data.table backend) is slow
+- Defining a new column in data.table (or dplyr with the data.table backend) is slow

+These are by no means a critique of the dplyr and data.table developers.
+They are great people who did a lot of good by working on these excellent open source tools.
+I'm just trying to understand things.

-#### To understand (by talking to the developers):
+##### To understand (for me):

-1. Why is dplyr with data.frame backend slow (vs. dplyr with data.table backend)
+- Why is dplyr with data.frame backend slow (vs. dplyr with data.table backend)

-2. Why is defining a new column in data.table slow (vs. base/dplyr)
+- Why is defining a new column in data.table slow (vs. base/dplyr)

-#### To do:
+##### To do:

-Benchmark a chain of operations
+- Benchmark a chain of operations